nuxeo/nuxeo/nuxeo-distribution/nuxeo-server-tomcat/src/main/resources/tomcat/README.txt

 ## Licenses

-The Nuxeo Platform is copyright 2006-2015 Nuxeo SA.
+The Nuxeo Platform is copyright 2006-2017 Nuxeo.
 It is released under the Apache License, Version 2.0.
 The Nuxeo Platform includes third-party libraries, licensed under compatible open source licenses.

 ## Acknowledgments